The CP14 IRS Notices Are Here — What To Do If You Owe Taxes

 If the notice is correct, there are several options to pay and even an opportunity to save on penalties if you’re in this situation.
 Here’s what you need to know:

 - You may be able to just ask for more time.
 If you need a little more time (up to 120 days) to get all the money together to pay the IRS, you can call the IRS and simply request an extension.
 Make sure to ask the IRS for the full payoff amount at the end of 120 days so you’re not left with any balances.

 - The IRS offers different options depending on your situation.
 What if you can’t pay at all, or can’t pay the full amount within 120 days?
 Don’t ignore the balance.
 Depending on your financial circumstances, there are different payment plans (called installment agreements), and other options like deferred payment (called currently not collectible status) or settlement (called offer in compromise) for people in hardship situations.
 Remember that getting into the right agreement is critical to avoid liens and levies.
-Liens go on your public records and credit report, and levies take money from your wages or bank account.
+Liens go on your public records, and levies take money from your wages or bank account.
 Your tax professional can help determine the best option for your situation.

 - You may be able to reduce or erase penalties.If you got a CP14 notice, you also got a failure-to-pay penalty.
 If this is the first time you’ve gotten the penalty in the past three years, you may be able to ask for first-time penalty abatement.
 Just call the IRS and request this penalty relief.
 On the other hand, the estimated tax penalty doesn’t qualify for first-time penalty abatement.
 You’ll have to find an exception.
 Your tax pro can help.